Ernst Hölder

-Ernst Otto Hölder (2 April 1901, Leipzig – 30 June 1990, Mainz) was a German mathematician who made contributions to partial differential equations and continuum mechanics.
+Ernst Otto Hölder (2 April 1901 in Leipzig – 30 June 1990 in Mainz) was a German mathematician who made contributions to partial differential equations and continuum mechanics.

 Education and career

 Hölder was born in Leipzig and studied at the University of Leipzig, where he earned his PhD in 1926 with a dissertation on fluid dynamics.
 Afterwards, he worked as an assistant at the University of Leipzig and passed the First State Examination in 1926.
-In 1929, he earned his habilitation, also at the University of Leipzig, with a topic on celestial mechanics.
+In 1929 he earned his habilitation, also at the University of Leipzig, with a topic on celestial mechanics.
 From 1929 to 1939, he worked as a privatdozent at the University of Leipzig, and from 1939 to 1945, he was a scientific member at the German Aeronautical Research Institute in Braunschweig.

 After World War II, Hölder held various academic positions at the University of Leipzig, including as an extraordinary professor, head of the Mathematical Institute, and dean of the Philosophical Faculty II.
 In 1958, he left Leipzig and took a position as a professor at the Mathematical Institute at the University of Mainz, where he also served as co-director of the institute until his retirement in 1969.